European shares boosted off lows, concerns remain

-LONDON (Reuters) - European equities bounced up from 2012 lows on Tuesday, lifted by surprisingly strong German economic data, but concerns about the future of the euro zone and the possibility of Greece’s exit from the bloc kept investors in a cautious mood.
+LONDON, May 15 (Reuters) - European equities bounced up from 2 012 lows on Tuesday, lifted by surprisingly strong German economic data, but concerns about the future of the euro zone and the possibility of Greece’s exit from the bloc kept investors in a cautious mood.

 “The net export side was contributing to growth in the first quarter ...
 It certainly is the reason why the opening seems to be quite robust today,” said Gerhard Schwarz, head of equity strategy at Baader Bank.
 “But it is hard to see where the relief (for markets) is coming from on a more sustained basis.”

-A string of upbeat corporate reports helped sentiment on Tuesday, including a strong start from new French mobile operator Iliad (ILD.PA), rising revenues at Aeroports de Paris (ADP.PA) and security giant G4S (GFS.L), as well as forecast-beating figures from telecoms-to-media group Vivendi (VIV.PA).
+A string of upbeat corporate reports helped sentiment on Tuesday, including a strong start from new French mobile operator Iliad, rising revenues at Aeroports de Paris and security giant G4S, as well as forecast-beating figures from telecoms-to-media group Vivendi .

 So far, 59 percent of European large caps have met or beaten forecasts with first quarter earnings, up from 52 percent who did so with full-year 2011 results, according to Thomson Reuters StarMine data.